jdjakub/phd-thesis/ch-bl.md

 \begin{heuristic}[Simple Assembler]
 \label{simple-asm}
-Prefer fewer instruction types (\acs{RISC}) over more (\acs{CISC}).
+Prefer fewer instruction types (RISC) over more (CISC).
 This reduces the size of the interpreter and will be quickest to implement.
 It will make programs longer, but this can be mitigated by a high-level programming language.
 Force\ \ref{escape-plaf} outweighs Force\ \ref{avoid-bp} here too.
 \end{heuristic}

 Right away, we know there will have to be a special piece of state for the *instruction pointer*.
 This could indicate the *current* instruction or the *next*; we chose the latter for BootstrapLab and called it `next_instruction`.